dehrenman/dehrenman.github.io/_posts/2020-11-03-addresses-in-chinese.markdown

 ---
 layout: post
-title:  "Etymological History of Addressing People in Chinese: Little Big Sister, Gay Comrades, and I Call you Auntie but We Know You're Just A Girl"
+title:  "Little Big Sister, Gay Comrades, and Auntie-Girl"
 date:   2020-11-03 14:22:19 -0400
 categories:
 ---

-*This is an edited excerpt of my chat logs with my friend Rainflower.
-I figured it might be an interesting read so I post it here.*
+Etymological History of Addressing People in Chinese; This is an edited excerpt of my chat logs with my friend Rainflower.
+I figured it might be an interesting read so I post it here.

 It's kindda funny how addressing people in Chinese works.